-How To Get A Startup Business Loan If You Can’t Put Up Collateral
+How To Get A Startup Small Business Loan With No Collateral

 There may be one thing that’s holding you back from submitting that loan application, though.
 If you lack collateral to back the loan, you may be hesitant to move forward with a lender.
 If this is a problem you’re facing, keep reading.
-In this post, we’re going to discuss your startup business loan options when you can’t put up collateral.
-We’ll look at what collateral actually is, why some lenders require it, and funding options that don’t require collateral.
+This post discusses your startup business loan options when you can’t put up collateral.
+We’ll look at what collateral is, why some lenders require it, how to get a small business loan with bad credit and no collateral, and funding options that don’t require collateral.

 Table of Contents

 - What Is Collateral?
 A Short Primer

 - Why Creditors Ask For Collateral On Startup Loans